How Can I Watch TV Without Cable?

 Plus there’s no annual contracts or anything like that, meaning you can cancel at anytime.
 There’s a good amount of on demand content as well, so this may definitely be something to consider if you’ve been looking to cut the cord.

-With an impressive amount of content, Sling TV offers you a way to watch TV anywhere without the cable box.
+Sling TV offers you a way to watch TV anywhere without the cable box.

 But what’s different here is that you only pay for the channels you want; meaning you won’t be stuck with a bunch of stuff you don’t even watch.